 Taking place at a magical grad school in New York where a group of students discovers a powerful hidden kingdom, The Magicians is sort of like a grown-up version of Harry Potter crossed with The Chronicles of Narnia.
-The series isn’t afraid to be a bit edgy, to experiment with sex and drugs, and to test its main characters at every turn.
-After four seasons, the fun and fantastical show seems to have really found its voice.
+The series ran for five seasons, and wasn't afraid to be a bit edgy, to experiment with sex and drugs, and to test its main characters at every turn.

 If you enjoy both the spookier aspects of Stranger Things and the relationships and character developments explored in the show, allow us to suggest Supernatural.
-This CW series has been on air for a staggering 14 seasons, but the upcoming 15th season will be its last, so there’s no better time for completionists to start watching.
+This CW series ran for a staggering 15 seasons.

 If you love the dynamic between Mike and Eleven, you’re bound to love this WB classic, which explores what happens when romantic relationships form between regular humans and some very human-like aliens.

-Set place in the motherland of ufology, Roswell is a three-season gem that follows Liz Parker, an average high schooler who falls in love with Max Evans, a mysterious, brooding newcomer who also happens to be a powerful alien king from another planet.
+Set in the motherland of ufology, the original Roswell is a three-season gem that follows Liz Parker, an average high schooler who falls in love with Max Evans, a mysterious, brooding newcomer who also happens to be a powerful alien king from another planet.